evently-cloud/site/src/tutorials/thermostat.md

 ### Validate access

-In your terminal, enter this command:
+In your terminal, run this command:

 ```shell
 curl https://preview.evently.cloud